RITIKSHARMAOFFICIAL/Football_match_analysis/README.md

 ## Contributing

-We welcome contributions to enhance this project!
+I welcome contributions to enhance this project!
 Feel free to open issues or submit pull requests.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contact

-For any queries or further information, please contact [Your Name](mailto:your.email@example.com).

----

-This enhanced README provides a clear structure, additional details, and formatted links for easy navigation.
-Let me know if there are any other specific details you'd like to include!